 Having a pool is a huge responsibility.
 Any property owner with a pool on their property has certain responsibilities to guests to keep the area around the pool dry and prevent injuries involving the pool.
 While drowning and injuries from diving are probably the first risk people associate with pools, there is also a huge possibility of slip and fall injuries related to swimming pools.

-If you or a loved one stayed at a hotel and was injured near the pool in a slip and fall accident, call the Miami hotel pool slip and fall injury lawyer at The Law Offices of Prosper Shaked today.
+If you or a loved one stayed at a hotel and was injured near the pool in a slip and fall accident, call the Miami hotel pool slip and fall injury lawyer at Prosper Shaked Accident Injury Attorneys PA today.
 Prosper Shaked represents injury victims in personal injury lawsuits against even the largest corporations like hotels and resorts.
 For a free legal consultation on your injury case, call our law offices today at (305) 694-2676.

 Common Causes for Slip and Falls at Miami Hotel Pools

 Pools are incredibly common at hotels and resorts in Miami.
 While bad weather is not typically an issue, many Miami hotels may also have indoor pools so that guests can still swim in bad weather or at night.
 Regardless of where the pool is located, injuries can result when hotel workers fail to keep the pool area safe.